readyplayerme/UnrealExamples/Content/ReadyPlayerMe/WebBrowser/README.md

 ![Screenshot 2022-10-26 121106](https://user-images.githubusercontent.com/108666572/198000119-79ea06ea-4a12-458d-8c7d-88cf7d7ab208.png)

 *NOTE: The Web Browser module will only work with our readyplayer.me website in Unreal Engine 5.
 The Web Browser module in Unreal Engine 4 uses a very old version of chromium which does not support all the modern web browser features.*

+# Requirements

+To enable the WebBrowser support for our project, WebBrowserWidget plugins need to be enabled in the uproject file.
+Additionally to ba able to access it through the C++ code we need to add the followwing modules to our `UnrealExamplesBuild.cs`file `WebBrowserWidget`, `WebBrowser`, `UMG`.

 # Web Browser Demo Map